RetroPie/RetroPie-Docs/docs/Sound-Issues.md

 Sound still is a problem child with the Raspberry Pi.
 Currently, there does not seem to be a best solution for all the sound issues.
+General information about sound issues can be found at http://elinux.org/R-Pi_Troubleshooting#Sound.

 This place re-cites some posts (or parts of them) from different forum threads that might increase the sound quality: